F-I-D-O/Manuals/manuals/Security.md

 [More information](https://linuxize.com/post/how-to-setup-ssh-tunneling/)

 ### Debugging a SSH tunnel
-This guide suppose that the tunnel creation comman run without any error message.
+This guide suppose that the tunnel creation command run without any error message.

 1. If the tunnel seems to not work, first use a command line tool to be sure:
 	- web browser for HTTP tunnels (remote port 80)